ivandokov/depy/readme.md

 .depy-pre.sh
 ```
 This is an **optional** script that is executed locally in the project directory before the actual deployment process.
 It is a great place to make sure that you are not deploying broken code to the server.
 You can use it to execute tests, builds, etc.
-If the hook exit with code different than 0 (error) the deployment process will be canceled and marked as failed.
+If the hook exit with code different than 0 (error) the deployment process will be cancelled and marked as failed.

 These hook receives the following arguments:
 * `$1` - the release name.
 Cloud be "pack-list" when ran for `pack-list` command